distbit0/articleSearchAndSync/README.md

 - **Article Management**: Store and organize articles in various formats (PDF, HTML, MHTML, EPUB, etc.).
 - **Automatic Summarization**: Generate AI-powered summaries of articles using OpenAI/OpenRouter.
+- **Browser Integration**: Import and process articles directly from your browser bookmarks and Downloads folder.
 - **Smart Tagging**: Automatically tag articles based on their content to improve organization and searchability.
 - **Powerful Search**: Search articles by content, tags, or custom Boolean queries.
-- **Format Conversion**: Convert PDFs to EPUB format using the Mineru API.
-- **Synchronization**: Sync articles to mobile devices, including integration with the @Voice reader on Android.
-- **Browser Integration**: Import and process articles directly from your browser bookmarks.
-- **Database Tracking**: Efficiently store metadata and maintain an organized database of articles.
 - **Reading Lists**: Automatically generate reading lists based on tags and their natural language descriptions.

-## System Requirements

 ### Python Dependencies
 - Python 3.13+
 - `uv`

-### External Command-Line Tools
+### Command-Line Tool Dependencies
 - **Pandoc**: Used for converting markdown to EPUB format
 - **pdftotext** (from poppler-utils): Used for extracting text from PDF files
 - **html2text**: Used for converting HTML to plain text